Fighting For Important Causes In State And Federal Courts

 Have I Been Sexually Abused?

 Sexual abuse occurs when a person is engaged in sexual activities without consent.
-In the case of children, the widely held view is that they cannot give consent.
+Children cannot give consent.
 Sexual abuse includes a spectrum of activities that range from rape to physically intrusive sexual abuse.
 Physical abuse is also encompassed as a proscribed behavior.

 The most common pattern of abuse occurs when agents of the institution allow the predator to continue to engage in sexually abusive behavior against other vulnerable victims.
 There have been instances where officials have engaged in crafty cover-ups that can range from secretive out-of-court settlements to working under the misguided notion of “don’t ask, don’t tell.”